 That’s a good question, isn’t it?
-I’ve stood in front of more than a few sideboards at antique shows and with Philadelphia on the tip of the tongue, someone blurts out “Pittsburgh.”
+I’ve stood in front of more than a few sideboards at antique shows and with Philadelphia on the tip of the tongue; someone blurts out “Pittsburgh.”
 It’s happened so often I feel I may know what a Pittsburgh sideboard is.
-Yet unlike eastern cities like Boston, Baltimore, Philadelphia and New York, or regions like Virginia, Kentucky, Rhode Island or Eastern Pennsylvania, just what “Pittsburgh” is remains somewhat elusive.
+Unlike eastern cities like Boston, Baltimore, Philadelphia and New York, or regions like Virginia, Kentucky, Rhode Island or Eastern Pennsylvania, just what is “Pittsburgh” remains somewhat elusive.

 I showed side-by-side pictures of the third-known Pittsburgh sideboard to a dealer friend who was stunned to learn they were signed by different makers.
 The third sideboard, stamped four times by William Alexander of Sharpsburg, situated on the Allegheny River Northeast of Pittsburgh.
 Alexander is listed in Pittsburgh directories from 1837 to 1844.
 The Alexander sideboard is featured on page 232 of Wendy Cooper’s book Classical Taste in America 1800-1840.
 Though all three sideboards resemble the work of Quervelle, Cooper writes that in part or whole, the sideboards were unlikely to have come from Philadelphia.
 “Most probably the enterprising mechanics of Pittsburgh were aggressively matching Philadelphia competition, and doing so at lower prices.”

 There’s a fourth sideboard in storage at the Senator John Heinz History Center in Pittsburgh’s strip district that has the central feature of a large carved fruit basket.
-The sideboards by Beares, Montgomery and Alexander also feature carved fruit baskets.
+The sideboards by Bheares, Montgomery, and Alexander also feature carved fruit baskets.
 Museum records indicate this sideboard was purchased in Philadelphia by General James O’Hara and that it was of Swiss origin.
 I’m not the only one to suspect that’s not likely, and the records indicate the attribution was made based on heavy carving.
-Yet we have three other examples of sideboards with detailed and intricate carving, all identified as having originated in Pittsburgh.
+We have three other examples of sideboards with detailed and intricate carving, all identified as having originated in Pittsburgh.

-A few years back I came up with the theory that a single wood carver had created the designs for a number of Pittsburgh cabinetmakers.
+A few years back I came up with the theory that a single woodcarver had created the designs for some Pittsburgh cabinetmakers.
 It turned out a local dealer and historian I mentioned it too had already come up with the same conclusion.
 That man responsible for the carving on all four sideboards could be Joseph Woodwell.

 Born in New York in 1807, Woodwell began carving scrollwork on steamboats at an early age, apparently including a ship for Robert Fulton.
-In 1828, after a brief period in Baffalo, Woodwell settled in Pittsburgh.
-If the Beares sideboard is from 1830, that would make its appearance just after Woodwell’s arrival and the issuance of the The Pittsburgh Cabinetmakers’ Book of Prices for 1830.
+In 1828, after a brief period in Buffalo, Woodwell settled in Pittsburgh.
+If the Bheares sideboard is from 1830, that will make its appearance just after Woodwell’s arrival and the issuance of the Pittsburgh Cabinetmakers’ Book of Prices for 1830.
 It could be the arrival of one woodcarver from New York which has tied these Pittsburgh sideboards together and, with the help of the Cabinetmakers’ Book, provided the Pittsburgh look.

 There are known examples of Woodwell’s work elsewhere, the best-known of which is—you may be able to guess—carved fruit pieces in hardwood– for the garden pagoda of the Harmonite Society in Old Economy, Pa, just West of Pittsburgh on the Ohio River.
-Woodwell eventually went into the hardware business and there produced furniture including a carved chair in the Rococco Revival style made popular by John Henry Belter and Alexander Roux.
-It would seem this style was a perfect fit for Woodwell, as his carving, if it is his carving, freed from the restraints of the classical form.
+Woodwell eventually went into the hardware business and there produced furniture including a carved chair in the Rococo Revival style made popular by John Henry Belter and Alexander Roux.
+This style seems a perfect fit for Woodwell, as his carving, if it is his carving, freed from the restraints of the classical form.